subasraj/flashpost-support/README.md

 ## 📝 Scripts (Pre-Request & Post-Response)

 Write JavaScript scripts that run before a request is sent or after a response is received.
-Scripts can modify requests, read responses, and manage variables — similar to Bruno's scripting API.
+Scripts can modify requests, read responses, and manage variables.

 ### Usage
 1. Open any request and click the **Script** tab